mulwa06/TRIX/README.md

 - click on the Release for this repository
 - download the "Source Code.zip file"
 - extract the zip file
-- click on the "trix.exe" to launch the app
+- click on the "Trix Installer.exe" to launch the app

 ## Screenshots